FOSSEE/st-scripts/using python modules/script.rst

 ====================
 {{{ show the welcome slide }}}

-Welcome to the spoken tutorial on using python modules.
+Welcome to the spoken tutorial on Using Python Modules.

 {{{ switch to next slide, outline slide }}}

 In this tutorial, we will see how to run python scripts from command line.
-See importing modules, importing scipy and pylab modules.
-And also see the Python standard library.
+We'll see how to import modules, importing scipy and pylab modules and have a look at the Python standard library.

-.. #[Punch: the sentence seems discontinuous.]

 {{{ switch to next slide on executing python scripts from command line }}}